The King’s Bird is a pretty challenging indie platform game that will make you feel relaxed with its art design and relaxing environment.

 You play as a girl who lives in a kingdom isolated from the rest of the world by a strange kind of magical barrier that only its king can cross.
 In the first level after exploring a bit the map and learning how to play, the girl happens to find the king crossing the barrier and follows him, discovering how he managed to do so.

 The king then has a little argument with her, but still, that doesn’t stop her from leaving with a new ability that allows her to fly, she then enjoys her freedom through the world that she can now explore.
 This world consists of 4 kingdoms with 4 levels each.
-After this, the story will be explained through a sequence of dreams and wall arts that appear in many levels.
+After this, the story will be explained through a sequence of dreams and wall arts that appear at many levels.

 The game itself is very entertaining as platform games usually are, the levels are full of dangers even though the music is very happy and the background is always full colours and beauty, you will also need quite a bit of practice to learn how to play fluently and manage to clear the levels without having to repeat the same part a lot of times.